 - 2.2.
-These rules do not apply to the following: - Students who are not eligible for the Northern Ireland fee.
-See the Fee Rules Policy page for other related policies and the Fee Status Policy for details on the fee you will pay. - Postgraduate modules or qualifications (except for Integrated Masters).
+These rules do not apply to the following: - Postgraduate students who are not eligible for the Northern Ireland fee.
+See the Fee Rules Policy page for other related policies and the Fee Status Policy for details on the fee you will pay. - Undergraduate or Integrated Masters qualifications.
 For the relevant Fee Rules for your nation, please see the Fee Rules Policy page. - Modules that fall within any academic year other than 2025/26. - Please see the Fee Rules in place during that academic year. - For Fee Rules prior to the 2025/26 academic year, note that all nations were contained in a single document. - Postgraduate Research Degrees.
 Please see the Fee Rules Policy page for the relevant policies. - Apprenticeship programmes.
 Please contact the Apprentice Enrolment and Support Team (AEST). - Non-credit bearing Short Courses.
-Please see Conditions of Registration (Short courses). - For modules or qualifications offered through a partnership with another educational institution (your 'Local Education Centre'), please contact them directly for information on fees, payments, and related policies. - Open University Microcredentials.
-Please see the appropriate Conditions of Registration (Microcredentials hosted on the Virtual Learning Environment (VLE)).
+Please see Conditions of Registration (Short courses). - Open University Microcredentials.
+Please see the Conditions of Registration (Microcredentials hosted on the Virtual Learning Environment (VLE))